 This is one of the biggest fallacies in resume writing, but I hear it all the time.
 No, your resume does not need to be limited to just one page.
 That doesn't mean it can't be one page - it just means it doesn't have to be.

 Not to pick on them, but I think it all starts with career advisors in schools and colleges.
-I am quite sure they advocate one-page resumes (as they should, since people starting out on their career most likely only need one page), but they possibly don't explain that the "need" to stick to one page diminishes once you have a lengthier work history and more to brag about.
+I am sure they recommend one-page resumes (as they should, since people starting out on their career most likely only need one page), but they probably don't explain that the "need" to stick to one page diminishes once you have a longer work history and more to brag about.
 Or, equally possible, the students forget.
 Unfortunately, the end result is many people who are well into their careers still think they have to limit their resume to one page.

-I see it all the time - people with 6 different jobs in the last 15 years squishing it all into one maxed-put page with thin margins, incredibly small fonts, and no white space to separate anything.
-It looks like something Jack Bauer and his CTU team need to decipher.
+I see it all the time - people with 6 different jobs in the last 15 years squishing it all into one maxed-out page with thin margins, incredibly small fonts, and no white space to separate anything.

 It makes for an awful reading experience and it severely hampers their job search.